dhis2/developer-portal/blog/2023-12-15-announcing-typescript-ui9/index.md

 We are working on improving the TypeScript support across the platform.
 This is a big step towards that goal, and we've also made some other small changes that should help make the platform as a whole be more TypeScript friendly.

-These types are "just" type definitions, and the underlying source is still plain javascript.
+These types are "just" type definitions, and the underlying source is still plain JavaScript.
 This means that there can be errors in the types, and we would appreciate if you report any issues or errors you run in to.